Schwarze-Research-Lab/bcwc_dashboard/README.md

+**This git repo contains one plain text api key to fetch data from redcap.
+The repo should never be made public without purging the git history.**

 [Site](https://bcwc.surgery.wisc.edu/)

 ## Technical notes

 * navbar lifted from [here](https://codepen.io/j_holtslander/pen/XmpMEp)
 * Bootstrap 3 was used to support the above
+* Font awesome 4.7 is used for compatability with the above also

 ## Connecting (for dev)